 - Digital signage content management system (CMS)

 Your TV screen is the display, so you can check that item off the list.
+You can build a digital signage solution by assembling these components, including your TV and a digital signage player.
 However, to be utilized as digital signage, the TV must support connectivity with a digital signage player that can run a digital signage CMS to deliver high-resolution and quality content.

 Choosing a TV for Digital Signage